-This course provides extended opportunities for students to apply basic methods in Early Childhood Special Education, within integrated classrooms.
+This course provides extended opportunities for teacher candidates to apply basic methods in Early Childhood Special Education, within integrated classrooms.
 This will include planning and implementing curricular adaptations, based on principles of developmental and individual appropriateness.
 Family involvement in all aspects of early childhood special education will be an integrated aspect of this course.
-Field experience required.
+Clinical experience required.